zzdglz/OOP_QA/skills.md

 If there are are many *else* branches, and the test-condition is very close to the last *else* branch, the CPU may spending lots of time jumping from one *else* to another *else*.
 If possible, convert to a *switch* statement, then CPU only need to execute one jump with a lookup table.

+## Minimize the use of function calls

+Function calls require two jumps, and cause the compiler to manipulate stack memory.
+Consider using inline functions and iteration over recursion.

 ## Use ++i instead of i++ unless you have an explicit reason for the latter.
 ++i have a better efficiency than i++.